Nebojša Bakarec

 Nebojša Bakarec (Небојша Бакарец; born 21 April 1963) is a Serbian politician.
 He has been active for many years in the city politics of Belgrade and is currently serving his second term in the National Assembly of Serbia.
 At one time a prominent member of the Democratic Party of Serbia (Demokratska stranka Srbije, DSS), he is now a member of the Serbian Progressive Party (Srpska napredna stranka, SNS).

 Early life and private career

 Bakarec was born in Osijek, in what was then the Socialist Republic of Croatia in the Socialist Federal Republic of Yugoslavia.
-He later moved to Belgrade and is a civil engineer in private life.
+He later moved to Belgrade.
 He is also known for having several tattoos and has written a number of songs.

 Bakarec has written articles for Informer, a tabloid newspaper in Serbia.

 Political career

 Bakarec became a member of the Democratic Party (Demokratska stranka, DS) when multi-party democracy was reintroduced to Serbia in 1990.
 When the DS split in 1992, he joined the breakaway Democratic Party of Serbia.